akshaybhatt0095/LC_end_to_end_project/README.md

 	2. Transforms data using dbt (staging, intermediate, marts layers)
 	3. Runs data quality tests at multiple layers
 	4. Materializes final reporting tables
-	5. Outputs final CSV artifact locally
+	5. Outputs final CSV artifact locally and is connected to DataGrip to explore tables
 	6. Runs end-to-end using Docker Compose, no local dependencies required.

 The pipeline has three major components: